premkumar-masilamani/premkumar-masilamani.github.io/english/blog/_posts/2010-03-26-one-morning-in-my-life.md

 layout: post
 lang: english
 type: blog
+category: []
+permalink: /english/blog/:title/

+date: 2010-03-26
 title: One Morning In My Life
-date: 2010-03-26
-category: english-blog
-permalink: /english/blog/:title/
 ---

 "What a beautiful day!.." - A Song from rock band U2 keeps playing in my mind when I sit on a comfy sofa and wonder what to do next.
 This is not new to me, I do this very often.
 Somehow today, I felt like Tom Hanks in "Cast Away."
 Yeah.. really.
 What do you call a guy who is wearing a week-old dirty lungi and a brand new yellow color Reebok T-Shirt supporting "Chennai Super Kings," has not brushed till 10.30 AM, has no wallet, has no mobile phone, and is hungry?
 Hmm... that's me, today March 24, 2010.